soasme/PeppaPEG/README.md

 ## Case Insensitive Literal

-Case Insensitive Literal matches the same ignoring the cases.
+Case Insensitive Literal matches the same string but ignoring the cases.
 When adding the literal rule, set `sensitive=false`.

 The `sensitive` option only works for ASCII letters (a-z, A-Z).